 History and Naming

 The name K2 is first used by Thomas Montgomerie during first survey of Karakoram Great Trigonometric Survey of British India.
 They replaced local names by “K” suffix.
-They sketched and named two most prominent peaks as K1 and K2 while surveying from Mount Harmukh some 210 Km to the south.
+They sketched and named the two most prominent peaks like K1 and K2 while surveying from Mount Harmukh some 210 Km to the south.
 While the local Balti people used to call K1 as Masherbrum and K2 as Chhoghori.
 After few years Masherbrum was used in official documents.
-But the name K2 struck due to its second ranking in the world.
+But the name K2 struck due to its second-ranking in the world.
 In ancient times Balti people used to travel Kashghar Turkistan (present Xinxiang Yughur Autonomous region in China) via Muztagh pass.
 This was one of the ancient trade route used by Baltis and Yughurs.
 Many Baltis settled in Kashghar.
 Salman Rashid a Pakistani writer has written a book about this route “Apricot Road to China”.
 He went to Kashghar and met few Balti families now settled there.
 Their forefathers used to travel Baltistan via Muztagh pass.
 Balti people named several glaciers, peaks and valleys even inside China.
 They named Biafo glacier, Chogholisa (Great hunting place), Trango (vertical peak), Gasherbrum (beautiful massif) and so on.

 Martin Convoy reached at K2 base camp with a British team via Concordia Baltoro glacier.
 In 1902 first serious attempt was undertaken by Jules Jacot-Guillarmod Oscar Eckenstein, A, Heinrich Pfannl, Guy Knowles Victor Wessely, and leister Crowley via the Northeast Ridge.
-The team reached at 6225 meters after serious attempts.
+The team reached 6225 meters after serious attempts.